manfrommar/mono-ubuntu1804/README.md

 # mono-ubuntu1804
-mono with screen based on ubuntu 18.04 (for run opensim on mono) mono with screen based on ubuntu 18.04 (for run opensim on mono). it will put opensim to screen as setup in /opt/opensim/bin/autostart.sh
+mono with screen based on ubuntu 18.04 (for run opensim on mono). it will put opensim to screen as setup in /opt/opensim/bin/autostart.sh

 Usages :

-# docker run -d -v /host/part/to/opensim/:/opt/opensim/  dockuru101/mono-ubuntu1804:5.20.1.19-1
+<pre># docker run -d -v /host/part/to/opensim/:/opt/opensim/  dockuru101/mono-ubuntu1804:5.20.1.19-1 </pre>

 After run the container, you can access opensim console by :

- # docker exec -it  /bin/bash
+<pre> # docker exec -it <container-id> /bin/bash </pre>
 then this command :

- screen -r
+<pre> screen -r</pre>

 You can detach from opensim console by ctrl+a+d and exit bash by "exit" command.

 Or to stop container use "quit" command in opensim console.

 Example of /opt/opensim/autostart.sh :

-#!/bin/sh
+<pre>#!/bin/sh
 ### make sure this file is chmod +x
 cd /opt/opensim/bin/
 rm *.log
-screen -DmS opensim mono ./OpenSim.exe
+screen -DmS opensim mono ./OpenSim.exe </pre>

 Dockerfile :

-FROM ubuntu:18.04
+<pre>FROM ubuntu:18.04

 ENV TZ America/New_York
 RUN apt-get update && apt-get install -y gnupg ca-certificates